StreetGUY32/StreetGUY32/README.md

 *   🧠  I'm learning React JS, LARAVEL, React-Native
 *   🤝  I'm open to collaborating on backend and frontend development
 *   ⚡  I really like to play video games.
+*   💻  Currently I'm working on React Native(Mobile), NextJS(WEB) and node.js on the backend

 ### Skills
 <p align="left">